 It is one of the leading banana types primarily available in Kerala, India.
 It helps lower cholesterol and reduces blood pressure, and increases metabolism.
 Nendran banana has a low glycemic index.

-Nutritional Values of Bananas
+Nutritional Values of Bananas and GI value

 According to USDA, 100 grams of banana contains,